jkmoua/CppNotes/Topics/Section8-9:Classes.md

 The initializing values must be given in the order that corresponds to the order of member variables in the structure-type definition.

 ## Classes
 A **class** is a type that is similar to a structure type, but a class type normally has member functions as well as member variables.
-A class is a type just like the types int and double.
+A class is a type just like a structure and the types int and double.
 You can have variables of a class type, you can have parameters of a class type, a function can return a value of a class type, and more generally, you can use a class type like any other type.

 Classes are perhaps the single most significant feature that separates the C++ language from the C language.